 Recession is officially defined as a decline in GDP for two successive quarters.
-While that primarily equates to reduced economic activity in the industrial and service sectors, the ripple effects, whether actual or perceived, permeate the thinking of almost every sector and every household.
+While that primarily equates to increased inflation and reduced economic activity in the industrial & service sectors, the ripple effects—whether actual or perceived—permeate the thinking of almost every sector and every household.
 On a personal level, economic slowdowns may lead to job loss, which of course leads to reduced spending, which leads to even less production because demand is lower, which leads to even more job losses, and the cycle continues.
 Even the perceived possibility of a job loss, whether it actually happens or not, impacts how people behave in their spending habits.
 The impact on giving to nonprofits can be real indeed.

 How did people react during the last time we experienced this, known as the Great Recession?
 The Lilly Family School of Philanthropy at Indiana University summarized it this way: